SaltechSystems/JQuery/README.md

 // the editable feature as well as a callback function that
 // will be called when textarea gets blurred.
 $('#some-element').editable({
-    touch : true, // Whether or not to support touch (default is true) lineBreaks : true, // Whether or not to convert \n to <br /> (default is true) event : 'click', // The event that triggers the editor callback : function( data ) {
+    touch : true, // Whether or not to support touch (default true) lineBreaks : true, // Whether or not to convert \n to <br /> (default true) toggleFontSize : true, // Whether or not it should be possible to change font size (default true), closeOnEnter : false, // Whether or not pressing the enter key should close the editor (default false) event : 'click', // The event that triggers the editor (default dblclick) tinyMCE : false, // Integrate with tinyMCE by settings this option to true or an object containing your tinyMCE configuration callback : function( data ) {
         // Callback that will be called once the editor is blurred if( data.content ) {